Saturday Nite Jamboree on CBC Newfoundland

 This is a little-known composition by Grand Ole Opry star Jim Reeves and appeared on his first album, Bimbo.

 A traditional tune identified with the accordion playing of Eileen “Ma” McNulty.
 It has since also been recorded by Newfoundland musicians Ray Walsh and Harry Hibbs.

-Came from the McNulty Family who included it on their album Twelve Authentic Irish Folksongs Featuring the McNulty Family.
+This song came from the McNulty Family, who included it on their album Twelve Authentic Irish Folksongs Featuring the McNulty Family.